openbsd/src/lib/libexpat/README.md

 Expat supports the following compilers:
 - GNU GCC >=4.5
 - LLVM Clang >=3.5
-- Microsoft Visual Studio >=8.0/2005
+- Microsoft Visual Studio >=9.0/2008

-Windows users should use the
+Windows users can use the
 [`expat_win32` package](https://sourceforge.net/projects/expat/files/expat_win32/),
 which includes both precompiled libraries and executables, and source code for developers.